QoT-Solutions/playwright-automation-bancx/README.md

 # Playwright Automation Framework for BancX

-This project contains automated UI tests for the BancX customer portal using Playwright with TypeScript.
+This project contains automated UI and API tests for the BancX customer portal using Playwright with TypeScript.

 ## Project Structure